mineiros-io/terraform-aws-iam-role/examples/iam-instance-profile/README.md

 ### Planning the example
 Run `terraform plan` to preview the creation of the resources.
-Attention: We are not creating a plan output file here; feel free to do so ;)
+Attention: We are not creating a plan output file in this case.
+In a production environment, it would be recommended to create a plan file first that can be applied in an isolated apply run.

 ```hcl
 Refreshing Terraform state in-memory prior to plan...